 I would be remiss in not mentioning our Heath Ceramics collaboration – as many chefs will agree, everything tastes better on Heath.
 As I stacked clean plates last night, I found myself letting out a little sigh.
 It makes me happy to have Heath in my kitchen.

-Kristy Bevis whips up incredible meals for our Studio Weekend Workshops.
+Kristy Bevis whips up incredible meals for our Three-Day Workshops.
 Though I’m not usually a pork eater, her Spicy Pork makes my list this year.
 There was something about the mix of lemon, rosemary, and garlic with spicy apple chutney that won me over.
 Plus, she sources all of her primary ingredients from within a 20 mile radius of our studio.
 (See Kristy’s recipe and pork suggestions below.)

 The Southern Foodways Alliance Symposium might have been one of the highlights of the last decade.
 I just kept saying, “I can’t believe that it took me so long to come.”
 At the end of the weekend, I told our friends John T. Edge and Angie Mosier that as long as I am breathing, I shall never miss another one.
 To begin to write of the food would be just too much for my mind.
 Let me say to the world, “Please join the Southern Foodways Alliance.”
 If they have an event in your general vicinity, please go.
 If you can sit next to one of its members at any meal, jump to it… this is the real deal.